rxwei/tensorflow-swift/docs/AutomaticDifferentiationManifesto.md

         where TangentVector.ScalarElement : FloatingPoint

     /// Returns `self` moved along the value space towards the given tangent
     /// vector.
-In Riemannian geometry (mathematics), this represents an
+In Riemannian geometry (mathematics), this is usually equivalent
-    /// exponential map.
+    /// to retraction or exponential map.
     func moved(toward direction: TangentVector) -> Self

     /// Convert a cotangent vector to its corresponding tangent vector.